Enhanced Reconstruction of Sub-GeV Neutrinos Charged Current Interactions in LArTPC: Sub-GeV Neutrino and Antineutrino Separation

-We find (\cref{fig:edep_breakdown_flavor}) that the fraction of the $E_\text{avail}$ deposited by primary protons and descendants in sub-GeV $\antinue$ events is almost a quarter of what it is for sub-GeV $\nu_e$ events.
-The difference is made up for in sub-GeV $\antinue$ by about double the fraction of $E_\text{avail}$ deposited by neutrons and descendants, a larger fraction deposited in the EM component, and, as expected, slightly more missing energy.
+As shown in \cref{fig:edep_breakdown_flavor}, the fraction of $E_\text{avail}$ deposited by primary protons and their descendants across all sub-GeV $\antinue$ events is about a quarter of that for sub-GeV $\nue$ events (6\% versus 25\%).
+The difference is made up in sub-GeV $\antinue$ events by roughly double the fraction of $E_\text{avail}$ deposited by neutrons and their descendants (11.8\% versus 6.1\%), a larger fraction deposited in the EM component (68.7\% versus 59.6\%), and, as expected, slightly more missing energy (8.6\% versus 6.6\%).

-Recall that protons have larger $dE/dx$ and consequently smaller $R_c$ -- particularly at lower energy -- as compared to neutrons and $e^-/e^+$ (which consistently have $R_c\approx0.585$ in this energy regime), which means a proton depositing the same total amount of energy as a neutron or $e^-/e^+$ would result in less additional $Q$ but more additional $L$.
-So, the fact that a comparatively much larger share of $\nue$ events' $E_\text{avail}$ is deposited by protons suggests that a $\nue$ event of similar $E_\text{avail}$ to an $\antinue$ event will have substantially greater $L$.
-This is in fact what we observe when we plot $Q$ (with 75 keV threshold) against $L$ (with 180 PE/MeV average light yield) for the ten simulated $\nue$ and $\antinue$ event samples with $E_\nu$ from 100 MeV to 1000 MeV (Fig \ref{fig:qvl_discrete}).
+Recall that protons have larger $dE/dx$ and consequently smaller $R_c$ -- particularly at lower energy -- as compared to neutrons and $e^-/e^+$ (which consistently have $R_c\approx0.585$ in this energy regime), which means a proton depositing the same total amount of energy as a neutron or $e^-/e^+$ would result in less additional $Q$ but more $L$.
+So, the fact that a comparatively much larger share of the $\nue$ $E_\text{avail}$ is deposited by protons suggests that a $\nue$ event of similar $E_\text{avail}$ to an $\antinue$ event will have substantially greater $L$.
+This is in fact what we observe when we plot $Q_{75}$ against $L$ for the simulated $\nue$ and $\antinue$ event samples with $E_\nu$ from 100 MeV to 1000 MeV (\cref{fig:qvl_discrete}).
+The $\nue$ and $\antinue$ events appear to be linearly separable.
+This motivates the idea that a relatively simple machine-learning model trained on these calorimetric features could classify events as $\nue$ or $\antinue$ with reasonable accuracy.

-Also note that when plotted in the $Q$ vs $L$ feature space, the $\nu_e$ and $\bar{\nu}_e$ events appear to be linearly separable.
-Indeed, if we attempt to find a line in this $(L, Q)$ plane such that when we classify any event above the line as $\antinue$ and any event below as $\nue$, the number of misclassified events is minimized, we would end up correctly classifying around $\sim60\%$ of events.
-However, we can achieve significantly better performance using only a marginally more sophisticated model, as detailed below.